DanielMarcos1/java-smart-tv/README.md

 ## Smart TV

-On this project, I'm creating a working basic Smart TV which uses my knowlegde from methods in Java.
+On this project, I'm creating a working basic Smart TV which uses methods in Java.

 ### Details